-Purchasing a rental property can be a lucrative investment.
-It can be a passive source of income: With a little effort, you can bring in money from tenants.
+Buying your first rental property can be a lucrative investment and a passive source of income.
+With a little effort, you can bring in money from tenants.
 But how do you get started?

 1. Decide How Hands-On You Want to Be

-When you’re buying an investment property to rent, using borrowed money can help you to afford a property that you can’t pay for outright.
-Getting the best mortgage will help to free up cash for maintenance and repairs.
+When you’re buying an investment property to rent, using borrowed money can help you afford a property that you can’t pay for outright.
+Getting the best mortgage payment and terms can help free up cash for maintenance and repairs.

 Are you looking to buy your first rental property with no money for the down payment?
 You may be in luck.
-If you already own your own house and it has been increasing in value, you can tap your home’s equity and use it as the down payment for the rental property.
+If you already own a house and it’s been increasing in value, you can tap your home’s equity and use it as the down payment for the rental property.

 3. Determine Your Financing Options

 When you’re considering how to buy investment property that’s right for you, make sure you know what you can afford.
-Qualifying for a mortgage for a rental property can be more complicated than for a loan for a home you live in.
+Qualifying for a rental property mortgage can be more complicated than it would be to qualify for a primary home loan.
 (It’s also unlike a commercial real estate loan).
 Why is that?

 Loan Options Differ